 Social Construct

-A shared pattern of recognition that exists because a group treats it as real.
-Its power comes from collective participation.
-Some are voluntary — language, games, money, etiquette — where opting out forfeits cooperation but nothing else.
-Others are coercive — borders, taxation, state authority — where opting out is punished by force, turning non-participants into victims.
-Harm, property, and agency are not social constructs; they rest on physical and causal facts prior to any group agreement.
+A shared idea that exists because a group treats it as real.
+Its power comes from people participating.
+Some are voluntary — language, games, money, manners — where leaving costs you the cooperation of others, and nothing more.
+Others are forced — borders, taxes, state authority — where leaving is punished by force, making victims of those who do not participate.
+Harm, property, and agency are not social constructs; they rest on the logic of reality, which holds before any group agrees on anything.